chrislattman/blogging-project/docs/terminal-commands/README.md

 #### Usage:

-To generate a GPG key, follow the instructions [here](../git#optional-sign-your-commits-with-a-gpg-key), but ignore all the Git/GitLab stuff.
+To create a GPG key, follow the instructions [here](../git#optional-sign-your-commits-with-a-gpg-key), but ignore all the Git/GitLab stuff.

 - Technically, you are generating a keypair (a GPG public key and a GPG private key)